Introduction

-We use the simple present for actions that take place regularly and repeatedly, and the present progressive for actions that are taking place at the moment of speaking.
+The simple present expresses repeated actions; the present progressive expresses actions that are currently in progress at the moment of speaking.

 - Example: